yobta/stores/src/plugins/sessionStoragePluginYobta/index.md

 ## Custom Codecs

-As mentioned earlier, the plugin allows for the use of custom codecs.
+The plugin allows for the use of custom codecs.
 To use a custom codec, pass it as the codec parameter in the plugin configuration object.
 Here is an example of how to use a custom codec with the plugin:

 ```ts
 import { mapYobta, localStoragePluginYobta, mapCodecYobta } from '@yobta/stores'